kyleecodes/Lyrics-Scraper/README.md

 # How to Use:

 1. First, you must obtain an API token from [Genius](https://docs.genius.com/), directions on how to do so are clearly labeled on their website.
 2. Next, prepare your Python environment!
-You will need to pip install these modules, which you can do easily with the `pip install -r requirements.txt:
+You will need to pip install these modules, which you can do easily with the `pip install -r requirements.txt`:
   - `requests`
   - `bs4 from BeautifulSoup`
   - `os` and `re` come with Python by default, so no need to pip install, just import.